VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/coupon-type.md

 # CouponType ==~object~==

-The `CouponType` represents a coupon or discount code that can be applied to a shopping cart or order.
+This type represents a coupon or discount code that can be applied to a shopping cart or order.

 ## Fields